Convert ORA to PDB GRAPHICS

 The PDB (Palm Database ImageViewer) file extension is a format used primarily in Palm OS devices for storing bitmap images.
 Known also as FireViewer or TinyViewer format, it supports grayscale images with 2, 4, or 16 shades and can be uncompressed or use RLE compression.
 This format was integral to Palm OS applications like Image Viewer III, facilitating efficient image storage and viewing on early mobile devices.

-Check the file preview quickly and use ORA to PDB GRAPHICS tools if you need to change the conversion settings.
+Check the preview and configure ORA to PDB GRAPHICS tools before proceeding.